joshjcarrier/homeassistant-litter-robot/README.md

   api_key: "<your mobile app's API key>"
 ```

 Restart HASS to activate the component and to reapply config changes.
+This can be done from the frontend via Configuration -> General -> Server management -> Restart.

 ## Grouping Sensors